Hinge non-Hermitian skin effect in the single-particle properties of a strongly correlated f-electron system: model and method

 To solve this model, we use real-space dynamical mean-field theory (DMFT).
 DMFT maps each atom of a lattice on an effective quantum impurity model.\cite{PhysRevLett.62.324,Hartmann1989,RevModPhys.68.13} This mapping neglects nonlocal correlations.
 Because we use OBC in the $z$ direction throughout this paper, correlation effects and, thus, self-energies depend on the distance of the atom from the surface in the $z$ direction.
 We thus map each layer on its own quantum impurity model.\cite{PhysRevB.93.235159} These impurity models are solved by the numerical renormalization group,\cite{RevModPhys.80.395,PhysRevB.74.245114} from which we obtain the layer-dependent self-energies at finite temperatures.
 Using these self-energies, we can determine new effective impurity models.
 This DMFT cycle is iterated until self-consistency is reached.

 Having obtained self-consistent self-energies, we determine the effective Hamiltonian describing the single-particle properties by the single-particle Green's function as

 where $\omega$ is the frequency, $H_0$ is the noninteacting Hamiltonian, $\eta$ is an infinitesimal small, positive adiabatic factor, and $\Sigma(\omega)$ is the self-energy.
 We note that the self-energy depends on the layer, orbital ($f$ or $c$), and the spin direction.
 Thus, $H_{\text{eff}}$ is a matrix.
 Furthermore, this matrix is a non-Hermitian matrix due to the imaginary part of the self-energy.
+We stress that correlations play an essential role in the non-Hermiticity of $H_{\text{eff}}$ in this heavy-fermion system.
 Because the self-energy is frequency-dependent, the effective Hamiltonian also depends on the frequency.
 In this paper, we focus on the Fermi energy, $\omega=0$, and use $\Sigma(\omega=0)$.
 The single-particle properties of this system are completely determined by the eigenvalues and eigenstates of this effective Hamiltonian.
 The single-particle properties at the Fermi energy are thereby mostly given by the eigenvalues with $\text{Re}(E_i)\approx 0$ because then $\text{Re}(\omega-E_i)\approx 0$.
 Thus, we will focus on the eigenvalues of the effective Hamiltonian with a small real part.

 The matrix of the effective Hamiltonian depends on the boundary conditions.
 We will generally use OBC with $20$ layers in the $z$ direction.
 To demonstrate the hinge NHSE, we will use two different kinds of boundary conditions in the $x$ and $y$ directions of the rotated system.
 First, we will show results for PBC in the $x$ and $y$ directions.
 Second, we will show results for PBC in the $x$ direction and OBC with $40$ atoms in the $y$ direction.